c-sonntag/UnknownKraken/INSTALL.md

 * libei for stacktrace and logging.
 * A recent version of CMake.
 * Optional: ccache is supported to reduce build time of LibUnknownEcho.
-* Optional: Valgrind for memory debugging/memory leak detection
+* Optional: valgrind for memory debugging/memory leak detection

 # Dependencies installation